stemoutreach/AutonomousEdgeRobotics/README.md

 - - - - - - - -
 ## [Pi OS images](zPi-OS-Images/README.md)

-Setup needed for the Raspberry Pi zzimages for both desktop Raspberry Pi and the robot Raspberry Pi.
+Setup needed for the Raspberry Pi for both desktop Raspberry Pi and the robot Raspberry Pi.